The University of Tennessee-Knoxville — Admission Snapshot 2026

 Can I get into The University of Tennessee-Knoxville with a 31 ACT?

-Does a degree from The University of Tennessee-Knoxville Worth It?
+Is a The University of Tennessee-Knoxville Degree Worth It?

 At The University of Tennessee-Knoxville, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist The University of Tennessee-Knoxville as your choice in the form.

-How much a The University of Tennessee-Knoxville Graduate make?
+How much does a The University of Tennessee-Knoxville Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 60249.
-An average The University of Tennessee-Knoxville graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $60,249.
+An average The University of Tennessee-Knoxville graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Less Competitive Schools